department-of-veterans-affairs/va.gov-vfs-teams/Onboarding/request-access-to-tools.md

 #### 1. Create [new SSH keys](https://github.com/department-of-veterans-affairs/vets.gov-team/blob/master/Practice%20Areas/Engineering/Internal%20Tools.md#create-ssh-public-key).

-#### 2. Request that your SSH keys be authorized so that you can use the developer tools.
+#### 2. Request that your SSH keys be authorized so that you can use the developer tools such as Jenkins, Grafana and Sentry.
 * File an issue in [va.gov-team repo](https://github.com/department-of-veterans-affairs/va.gov-team).
 * Use the issue template `Environment Access Request Template`
   * Follow the template instructions